Common Questions About Visiting Catalina Island

 Do any Catalina Island hotels allow smoking?

 No, all public buildings and hotels adhere to strict no-smoking laws.
-Some properties like Hermosa Hotel used to but recent regulation changes barred the practice.
+Some properties like Hermosa Hotel used to do so, but recent regulation changes barred the practice.
 Vaping pens seem more permissible but sparingly used to avoid fees.
 Ask your lodging for designated outdoor smoking areas or policies regarding cannabis and vapes.

 Services